 Redevelopment of former Boy Scout Camp into a 64 bed group/environmental education camp with 8 tent cabins, 2 covered group activity centers, a canoe/kayak dock, a central amphitheater and campfire ring, and a shower and composting toilet restroom facility.
 A grant for \$50,000 to help with construction was provided by the Mead Foundation, together with a \$1.7 million grant from the State Coastal Conservancy.
 Construction of Phase I, which includes beds for up to 64 campers was completed in June 2016.
 Jim Hankes, a Bureau of Reclamation maintenance employee and life-long Berryessa resident has moved his park unit trailer onto the property and become our first volunteer camp host.
 Tuleyome, the BOR, and Forest Trails Alliance are very close to completing the new North End Trail, running from +/- Camp Berryessa to the north end of the Lake, approximately 7 miles each way.
 In early October, 2017 Caltrans delivered (at no cost to the District) the disassembled and individually numbered pieces of a former Monticello Road stone arch bridge to Camp Berryessa for our eventual use somewhere.
-The County Fire, which unltimately burned 90,000+ acres on the east side of Lake Berryessa, spared the Camp but did lead to at least one cancellation.
+The County Fire, which ultimately burned 90,000+ acres on the east side of Lake Berryessa, spared the Camp but did lead to at least one cancellation.
 We have been working to resolve issues with the composting toilets that have lead to several water leaks and most recently failures of septic pumps.
 Plumbing issues with the composting toilets have been resolved and the system is again fully operating.
-With the help of the Bureau of Reclamation, historic bridge stones have been placed around the property to restrict vehicle access and add character.
+With the help of the Bureau of Reclamation, historic bridge stones have been placed around the property to restrict vehicle access and ad character.
 We are planning to complete a fresh fee survey in early 2019 and if we find that our rental rates need to be updated, we will be bringing those to the Board.
 As of late February 2019, the lake is full and spilling at the Glory Hole.
+Work on upgrading the water system was completed on time and on budget in May 2019.
+The camp has been very busy with summer bookings; Sarah Clark is taking on increasing responsibility for day to day operations and we are looking in to solar battery backups to provide more reliable power as rural blackouts on windy days have become the new normal.